angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ### Putting things together

-We're close to our goal.
 Now that we have created the notifier that tells us when the signalling period ends, we can put things together.
 What we want to terminate is the individual signal stream that is the press event is mapped to.
 Right now, we convert each trigger press event to to an endlessly emitting signal event stream.
 This is the part we have to change: We want the signalling to eventually come to an end.